raphaelvalentin/golang_to_python/README.md

 golang_to_python shows a simple example how to create a python module that includes a golang code with its wrapping interfaces using cython.
 We can note that this strategy allows to simplify the wrapping interface code between golang and python by:

 1. removing the awful cgo preamble code such as shown in https://blog.filippo.io/building-python-modules-with-go-1-5/,
-2. improving the wrapping interface compatibility for the different versions of Python without any change of the code (e.g. no more #include Python.h header and c wrapped functions in the golang code that are version dependent).
+2. improving the wrapping interface compatibility for the different versions of Python without any change of the code (e.g. no more #include Python.h header and c wrapped functions in the golang code that are python version dependent).
 3. interfacing possibly third party libraries (e.g. numpy) into the cython script such as the associated wrapping interface can be invisible of any golang code or any python scripts (https://github.com/ryanbressler/numpy2go/blob/master/numpy2go.py),
 4. Removing the need of ctypes in python scripts when golang code is compiled as a shared library,
 5. Making the compilation of the module just more easy,